 Under the National Law, AHPRA works with health complaints organisations in each state and territory, to decide which organisation should take responsibility for and manage the complaint or concern raised about a registered health practitioner.
 These bodies can help you with complaints that AHPRA and National Boards cannot.

-There are different arrangements for people in Qld and NSW who have a complaint or concern about a student or a registered health practitioner’s health, conduct or performance.
+For all other concerns there are different arrangements for people in Qld and NSW.
+If you live in these states and have a complaint or concern about a student or a registered health practitioner’s health, conduct or performance you should: